Women in Church history: Assemblies in the Homes of Believers

-Early spread of Christianity
+Early Spread of Christianity

-Historian Geoffrey Blainey writes that women probably comprised the majority in early Christian congregations.
+Historian Geoffrey Blainey wrote that women probably comprised the majority in early Christian congregations.
 This large female membership likely stemmed in part from the early church's informal and flexible organization offering significant roles to women.
 Another factor is that there appeared to be no division between clergy and laity.
-Leadership was shared among male and female members according to their "gifts" and talents.
+Leadership was shared among male and female members according to their skills and talents.
 "But even more important than church organization was the way in which the Gospel tradition and the Gospels themselves, along with the writing of Paul, could be interpreted as moving women beyond silence and subordination."
 Women may also have been driven from Judaism to Christianity through the taboos and rituals related to the menstrual cycle, and a society preference for male over female children.

 In his Short History of Christianity, Geoffrey Blainey wrote that the early Christians were "sympathetic to women":

 Whereas neither the Jewish, nor the Roman family would warm the hearts of a modern feminist, the early Christians were sympathetic to women.
 Paul himself insisted in his early writings that men and women were equal.
 His letter to the Galatians was emphatic in defying the prevailing culture, and his words must have been astonishing to women encountering Christian ideas for the first time: 'there is neither male nor female; for you are all one in Jesus Christ'.
 Women shared equally in what is called the Lord's Supper or Eucharist, a high affirmation of equality.

-Blainey goes on to note that "the debate about Paul's attitude to women will go on and on", for in later letters ascribed to Paul, it is written "let your women keep silence in the churches", although elsewhere Paul lays down rules for women for prayer and prophesying during religious services.
+Blainey went on to note that "the debate about Paul's attitude to women will go on and on", for in later letters ascribed to Paul, it is written "let your women keep silence in the churches", although elsewhere Paul lays down rules for women for prayer and prophesying during religious services.

 The early Christian texts refer to various women activists in the early church.
 One such woman was St. Priscilla, a Jewish missionary from Rome, who may have helped found the Christian community at Corinth.
 She traveled as a missionary with her husband and St Paul, and tutored the Jewish intellectual Apollos.
 Others include the four daughters of Philip the Evangelist, from Caesarea, Palestine, who were said to be prophets and to have hosted St Paul in their home.
 However, some people, including the author of Acts, did not see women as true missionaries or leaders in their own right even though they did perform good acts in the community.
 Widows for example were recognized as a group in society but were not admitted into the clerical rank.
 While women did have roles in early Christianity, as Christianity became formalized with sacraments and hierarchization or church office, women's earlier public roles were restricted and regulated.